rwheat1/Lab-01-2023/lab-01-hello-r.md

 ![](lab-01-hello-r_files/figure-gfm/plot-dino-1.png)<!-- -->

-And next calculate the correlation between `x` and `y` in this dataset:
+And next calculate the correlation between `x` and `y` in this dataset, even though it doesn’t make sense to do so:

 ``` r
 dino_data %>%